gctools-outilsgc/aurora-design-system/documentation/pages/forms-errors-and-validation.md

 The input field border will be shown using the colour #923534.
 If there is an error on a button input, the label is displayed using this same colour.

 Inline errors are displayed underneath the input field, and tell the user how to fix the error.
-Inline errors should be as succint as possible and are limited to one line that fits under the input field.
+Inline errors should be as succinct as possible and are limited to one line that fits under the input field.

 Inline errors are styled as follows: